 One great way to make sure you found all of your certificates is to use Venafi's free online tool here.
 This tool will scan your network and find any certificates that are installed there and give you tons of information on each one.

-If you you decide to go the manual route, to examine the stores on your local device to find an appropriate certificate you should follow the procedure below.
+If you decide to go the manual route, to examine the stores on your local device to find an appropriate certificate you should follow the procedure below.

 Another method to view the installed certificates is to launch the Windows Certificate Manager Tool.